ohmediaorg/antispam-bundle/README.md

 Honeypot
 --------

-Honeypot is enabled by default.
-You don't need to do anything!

 If you want to enable it on a particular form, set the `honeypot_protection` option to `true`.
+Validation will happen automatically.

+Let the default form rendering handle the output of the honeypot fields to avoid issues.

 reCAPTCHA
 ---------